The Default Rate on Student Loans is Decreasing

 Loan default rates can indicate how well Albany Law School is helping students afford to attend college

 without undue reliance on loans, particularly unsubsidized loans.
 It can also indicate future earnings and career potential.
-Look at the information below, and discover why this statistic should be a factor in your college decision.

 A total of

-255 Albany Law School
+162 Albany Law School

-students entered loan repayment in 2010.
+students entered loan repayment in 2017.

-After three years, 1.9% of these students
+After three years, 1.2% of these students

-(5 out of
+(2 out of

-255) defaulted on their loans.
+162) defaulted on their loans.

-The lower the default rate the better!
-The chart below compares this college to the average 3-year default rate calculated accross all of the 4-year schools we have data for.
+The chart below compares this college to the average 3-year default rate calculated across all of the 4-year schools we have data for.

-When compared to the average three-year default rate of 7.4%,
+When compared to the average three-year default rate of 9.3%,

-the default rate at Albany Law School is
+the default rate at Albany Law School

-excellent.
+is excellent.
 It is a good indication that the financial needs of a typical student are being met in such a way that

 reliance on loans, particularly unsubsidized student loans, is minimized.